 Find Medieval movies to watch about Castles, Kings, and Knights.
 We list the best swordfighting action & adventure movies from the medieval ages.
-Click any of the links to find our pages about legacy movies and genres, watch movies now in the video playlist above, or browse all the movies below.
+Click any of the links to find our pages about legacy movies and genres, watch new movie trailers now in the video playlist above, or browse all the movies below.

 In European history, the Middle Ages, or Medieval period, lasted from the 5th to the 15th century.
 It began with the collapse of the Western Roman Empire and merged into the Renaissance and the Age of Discovery.
 The Middle Ages is the middle period of the 3 traditional divisions of Western history: Antiquity, Medieval period, and Modern period.
 The Medieval period is itself subdivided into the Early, the High, and the Late Middle Ages.